conrad760/conrad_extension/README.md

 ---

-Have you ever just really waned to be able to instantly jump to all Conrad's stuff on the internet?!?
+Have you ever just really wanted to be able to instantly jump to all of Conrad's stuff on the internet?!?
 Well, now you can!!